Carbimazole

 • Itchy skin rash

-• These are quite common when you first start carbimazole and settle after a few weeks.
+• These are common when you first start carbimazole and settle after a few weeks.

-• Let your doctor know if troublesome or if you are worried.
+• Let your doctor know if these bother you.

 • Signs of problems with your liver, such as yellowing of your skin or eyes, dark urine, pain in your abdomen (tummy)